 American Foxhound Personality

-If the American Foxhound is raised in the company of other dogs they can be very challenging because they have bonded with their pack and not with people.
+If the American Foxhound is raised in the company of other dogs they can be very challenging because they have bonded with their pack rather than with people.
 Dogs raised in a pack tend to need a lot more time and attention during training to get them used to life as a family dog.

 Health of the American Foxhound